5 Tips to Take Care of Your Hearing Aids

 - Cleaning your hearing aids

 Hearing aids contain sophisticated technology in a relatively small shell.
-The most common cause of malfunctioning hearing aids is earwax, dirt, or moisture trapped in the slim tube or dome of your hearing aid.
+The most common cause of malfunctioning hearing aids is earwax, dirt, or moisture trapped in the slim tube, dome, or wax guard of your hearing aid.
 As a result, feedback (whistling of your hearing aid) can occur.
-If the slim tube is completely blocked, the sound is prevented from traveling into the ear.
+If the slim tube or wax guard is completely blocked, the sound is prevented from traveling into the ear.

 - Change batteries when needed